polkadot-js/api/docs/start/create.md

 console.log(api.genesisHash.toHex());
 ```

-## ES2015 Usage
+## ES2015 Usage and examples

 Before we jump into an explanation of the above, be aware that in all examples we are using ES2015, including things like `async`/`await`, `import` and others.
 Depending on your environment, this may require some adjustments.

+While we are using the `await` naked in all examples (removing boilerplate), it will need to be wrapped in an `async` block, for instance `async function main () { ... }`.

-For instance, in the case of Node.js you would change the `import` into `require`, i.e.
+Additionally in the case of Node.js you would change the `import` into `require`, i.e.

 ```js
 // import